johnathanvman/F6/index.md

 					" She's silent, but her face looks like she's having fun.", " She suddenly engulfs me as a massive orb of goo."+choose([" She shifts again, and I'm now taking her from behind."," I pull myself free to breath, and her upper body rises as well.
 We hug, and she returns to her feminine form to start riding me."," After she shifts again, I find myself lying on the GROUND with her riding on top of me."])
 					])])+
 					choose([" When we finish, she pulls me into a kiss.
-Her lips have a great "+DescWord(unit(s[2]),"slime",100)+" taste to them.", " When we finish, my skin is tinted "+DescWord(unit(s[2]),"slime_color",100)+"!", " I latch onto her breast, and my mouth fills with her flavor.
+Her lips have a perfect "+DescWord(unit(s[2]),"slime",100)+" taste to them.", " When we finish, my skin is tinted "+DescWord(unit(s[2]),"slime_color",100)+"!", " I latch onto her breast, and my mouth fills with her flavor.
 She starts to quiver, and soon gushes against me.
 The sensation sends me over the edge as well.", " She starts to tremble, and tightens against me.
 The sensation is too much and I cum inside her.
 My spunk floats around her translucent body before dissolving.", " When we finish, she melts into a quivering puddle.
-That's not a metaphor, she's literally a puddle!", " I lean in for a kiss, but her head melts away.
+That's not a metaphor, she's literally a puddle!", " I lean in for a kiss, but her head splits into a pair of feet.
 I watch as her body reverses itself, and she starts to blow me.
 I dive between her spread legs and pleasure her slit until it gushes "+DescWord(unit(s[2]),"slime",100)+" flavored juices."
 					]))